Overstay Visa: What Can Happen and What Are Your Options?

 However, in some cases, you can apply for a visa waiver program and get legal forgiveness for your overstay.
-In every overstay case, there is a chance you’ll be caught by the United States immigration authorities and deported.
-If you don’t retain legal help, you may face consequences that could have been avoided.
+In every overstay case, there is a chance you’ll be caught by the U.S. immigration authorities and deported.
+If you don’t retain legal help, you may face consequences of overstaying that could have been avoided.
 Tadeo & Silva Immigration Attorneys pride themselves on preparing compelling inadmissibility waivers and helping families stay together.

 Consequences of visa overstays include: